makauj/auxilia.github.io/_posts/2020-09-14-reading-with-books.md

 Tapping the user icon at the top right displays your purchases, notification settings, redeeming a gift card or code to use in the Book Store, and a link to view the account settings.

-{% include media.html file="books/account.jpeg" caption="Account screen options. "%}
+{% include media.html file="books/account.jpeg" caption="Account screen options. " class="single"%}

 ## Library